Founder education

 Whether you’ve raised money in a priced round based on your pre-money or post-money valuation can impact how much the new investment dilutes your ownership.

-Say your investor gives you $1 million for a valuation of $4 million.
-If that $4 million is your pre-money valuation, that means you own 80% of the company after the investment.
+Say your investor gives you $1 million at a valuation of $4 million.
+If that $4 million is your pre-money valuation, that means you (the founder) own 80% of the company after the investment.
 However, if that $4 million is your post-money valuation, you only own 75% of the company after the investment.

 +